adriancz/monasca-docker/horizon/README.md

 Horizon
 =======
-Docker container for the openstack horizon and monasca-ui plugin
+Docker container for the openstack horizon with monasca-ui plugin

 Configuration
 -------------